 There are currently three stages of teacher licensure (preliminary, initial, and professional) in Massachusetts and they apply to teachers at all levels.

 Anyone with a Liberal Arts degree who passes the Massachusetts Test for Educator Licensure (MTEL) can apply directly to the State Department of Education for a Preliminary License.
 The state will evaluate your transcript and other materials and decide if you qualify.
-Preliminary Licensure makes you eligible for a public school teaching position.
-Once temporarily licensed, it is necessary to achieve both of the higher stages (Initial and Professional) in order to continue teaching.
-A temporary license is valid for five years.
+Preliminary Licensure makes you eligible for a public school teaching position; however, it is necessary to achieve both of the higher stages (Initial and Professional) in order to continue teaching.
+A Preliminary License is valid for five years.

 Initial Licensure can be achieved by completing an education program that meets state standards and passing the Massachusetts Test for Educator Licensure as well.
 The Massachusetts Initial License is honored in most states as a result of an interstate agreement.
 The license is valid for five years.